ReginaldAboagye/IBM-Data-Science-Capstone/README.md

 - Wrote SQL queries to explore, summarize, and gain insights from the data.

 ### [Data Visualization EDA](https://github.com/kellibelcher/IBM-Data-Science-Capstone/blob/master/Lab%204:%20EDA%20Data%20viz.ipynb)
-- Explored the relationships between different features in the data set using `matplotlib` and `seaborn` graphs.
+- Explored the relationships between different sets of features in the data set using `matplotlib` and `seaborn` graphs.

 ### [Geospatial Analysis using Folium](https://github.com/kellibelcher/IBM-Data-Science-Capstone/blob/master/Lab%205:%20Mapping%20launch%20site%20locations.ipynb)
 - Created interactive leaflet maps using `folium` and analyzed existing launch site locations to identify geographical trends in the data.